MicahXIE/MicahXIE.github.io/_posts/2019-01-09-Clean_Code_Series_1_Meaningful_Name.md

 	}
 ```

 Say that we’re working in a mine sweeper game.
-We find that the board is a list of cells called theList.
-Let’s rename that to gameBoard. we can improve the code considerably:
+We find that the board is a list of `cells` called `theList`.
+Let’s rename that to `gameBoard`. we can improve the code considerably:

 ```Java
 	public List<int[]> getFlaggedCells() {